CliMA/ClimaAnalysis.jl/docs/src/visualize_rmse_var.md

 heatmap. `ClimaAnalysis` provides the functions `plot_boxplot!` and `plot_leaderboard!` to help visualize the root mean squared errors (RMSEs) in a `RMSEVariable`.

 The function [`Visualize.plot_boxplot!`](@ref) makes a box plot for each category in the `RMSEVariable`.
 The best model and worst model and any other models in `model_names` are plotted.
+When finding the best and worst single models, any models in `model_names` will be excluded.
 The category to find the best and worst model defaults to "ANN", but can be changed using the parameter `best_and_worst_category_name`.

 The function [`Visualize.plot_leaderboard!`](@ref) makes a heatmap of the RMSEs between the variables of interest and the categories.
 The best model for each variable